openalea/action-build-publish-anaconda/doc/workflows/openalea_ci/README.md

   string: py{{ PY_VER }}
 ```

-If your package is a pure Python package, we also recommend to add the following lines to your `meta.yaml` file:
+If your package is a pure Python package, we also recommend to decalare it :

 ```yaml
 ...